Vikramōrvaśīyam

+Origin of the plot

 The classical theory of Sanskrit drama, known as Natyaśāstra makes it a rule that the plot of a Sanskrit drama 'must be famous'.
 Accordingly, authors of Sanskrit plays use the stories from Purāṇas, Vedic texts and classic epics, namely Mahābhārata and Rāmāyaṇa for developing plays.
 However, the core objective of a drama is entertainment.
 Since everyone is familiar with the basic plot, if the presentation of the play is not interesting or enchanting in some way, people would be bored.
 Hence there is emphasis on originality of the playwright.
 In the case of Vikramorvaśīyam, here is how Kālidāsa has adapted the original subject:

 Ṛg-veda : In the 95th section, called Sūkta of the tenth cluster (called Maṇḍala), there is a dialogue between Pururava and Ūrvaśī.
 Situation suggests that she has left the king after living for four years with him.
 The king beseeches her to return, but she refuses (saying, "na vai straiṇāni santi śālavṛkānām hṛdayānyetāḥ" - meaning, the hearts of women are like those of jackals).
 The story ends at that.

 Śatapatha Brāhmaṇa: Apparently aimed at emphasizing importance of a Yagya, Pururava was attracted to Ūrvaśī when she came to his city.
 She agreed with a condition, but when the king could not honor it because of manipulation by Gandharva people, she left him.
 Later, moved by the king's plight without her, she agreed to return once every year to him.
 The king still missed her a lot, so now convinced of his love, the Gandharvas asked him to perform a Yagya, due to which Pururava attained Gandharva-hood and could reunite with Urvashi (P. 1.2).

 Purana: In all, Vishnu Purana (4.6, 34-39), Padma Purana (Sṛṣṭi Khaṇḍa 12, 62-68), Matsya Purana (24, 10-32), Mahabharata, Bhāgavata Purana (9, 14) and the story of Gunadhya in Brihatkatha are the sources of the story of Pururava and Urvashi.
 There are multiple versions of these stories in different sources, but one can see the following elements in this pool: